VastlyPage/resolver/README.md

 10GB SSD
 1Gbit/s network uplink
 Debian 12

+Softwares: Redis and certbot
 ```

 Aim for higher uplink, storage, and memory it's the main priority.
+Most of the time, the binary would not consume more than 5% of CPU time.